BIATeam/BIADocs/docs/60-Migration/10-CHANGELOG.md

 * Add `multiSortMeta` property into `CrudItemsIndexComponent` to make easier binding to `bia-table` ([doc](../40-DeveloperGuide/20-CRUD/10-InFilter.md#define-default-sort-order))
 * Add announcements feature to administrate messages to display into information banner ([doc](../45-UserGuide/10-Announcements.md))
 * Add `baseHrefRedirectionOnError` optionnal parameter into `GetParam` to block the base HREF redirection in case of error when using the `get()` method of `AbstractDasService` or `getItem()` method of `GenericDasService` (always considered to `true` even if undefined)
+* Add `BiaBaseQueryModelMapper` to use intermediate query model between entity and dto for performance concerns ([doc](../40-DeveloperGuide/20-CRUD/91-QueryModelMapper.md))

 ### Bugfix
 * Fix URL query parameter update issue when changing view from table into index page
 * Fix CSV encoding issue for special symbols (`ISO-8859-1` to `windows-1252`)